 The simple fact that an injury occurs on land that is the property of another party does not mean that the owner is liable.
 While it is true that owners must keep their land safe for guests, the extent of their duty to warn of a hazardous condition depends on the visitor’s permission to enter and their reasons for doing so.

 Trespassers are a type of visitor that enters a person’s land without permission.
-If a land landowner must only stop themselves from causing intentional or wanton harm.
 If the landowner does not cause a trespasser intentional or wanton harm, a trespasser who suffers an injury in an accident can never claim compensation.

 The second class of visitors is licensees.
 These people enter land for their own benefit, such as to attend a house party.
 Owners here must provide warning to visitors about any hazards of which they have knowledge.
 Furthermore, they are only liable if they do not warn the visitor of this harm.